National Recording Registry

-Registry title works, original or copies, are housed at the Library of Congress' Packard Campus for Audio Video Conservation.
+Registry title works, original or copies, are housed at the Library of Congress's Packard Campus for Audio Video Conservation.
 Each yearly list typically includes a few recordings that have also been selected for inclusion in the holdings of the National Archives' audiovisual collection.
-Recordings on the National Recording Registry that are of a political nature tend to overlap with the audiovisual collection of the National Archives.
+Political recordings on the National Recording Registry tend to overlap with the audiovisual collection of the National Archives.